AdnanH901/Netflix_Business_Analysis/README.md

 # Executive Summary
 ### Overview of Findings
-Netflix is experiencing consistent revenue growth over the years initally starting with £130,000 in revenue to £13,000,000 in revenue.
-This indicates that they have optimal pricing stratergies and marketing efforts.
+Netflix is experiencing consistent revenue growth over the years initially starting with £130,000 in revenue to £13,000,000.
+This indicates that they have optimal pricing strategies and marketing efforts.
 The most popular genres globally that boost customer acquisition are international movies (green) and dramas (blue).
-The most reliabale content that leads to the lowest churn rates are predominatley TV shows and shows with a lot of replayability to them.
+The most reliable content that leads to the lowest churn rates is predominately TV shows and shows with a lot of replayability to them.

 ![image](https://github.com/user-attachments/assets/824b0129-336a-4efc-8d4a-82fa970cc4e2)

 # Insights Deep Dive
 ### Churn Analysis:

-* **Churn Globally:** Netflix, out of a sample of 1,000,000, has been able to keep the number of unsubscribers small:
-  * Over its early years, Netflix has had a very small increase in churn numbers.
-This suggests that they have done quite well in their startup years.
+* **Churn Globally:** TEXT

 * **Churn & Genre:** TEXT

-* **Churn Overall:** TEXT
+* **Churn Overall:** Out of a sample of 1,000,000 subscribers, Netflix has kept its unsubscribers relatively small with churn numbers only elevating during 2016.
+Most of its unsubscribers come from the USA but this is only natural as it has the largest share of Netflix's subscriber base.
+  * Over its early years, Netflix has had a tiny increase in churn numbers.
+This suggests that they have done quite well in their startup years being able to retain a loyal customer base.
+This indicates Netflix has strong customer satisfaction, effective content offerings and a competitive edge in the streaming market.
+  * Netflix's elevated levels of churn from 2016 onwards can be explained through a myriad of factors,
+    * **Market Saturation:** By 2016, Netflix had already captured a large share of potential subscribers, making it harder to sustain high growth while naturally increasing the likelihood of cancellations.
+    * **Consumer Behavior Shifts:** Viewers increasingly engaged in "subscription cycling," cancelling and resubscribing based on content availability.
+    * **Increased Competition:** Especially towards the ladder years, streaming competitors like Disney+, HBO Max, Apple TV+, and Amazon Prime Video gained traction, giving consumers more alternatives.
+    * **Password Sharing Crackdown:** Stricter enforcement against account sharing may have led to cancellations from users who previously relied on shared accounts.
+    * **Content Changes:** Netflix lost popular shows and movies as studios like Disney pulled their content to launch streaming services, leading to greater subscriber churn.

 ![image](https://github.com/user-attachments/assets/59f4df20-91b9-4b92-adc3-9ddbaead6772)

 ### Revenue Evaluation:

-* **Steady Gains:** There is a very steady, linear increase in revenue for Netflix over the past couple of decades.
-This shows Netflix's stability and growth in the streaming industry and show's how it's model is quite reliable.
+* **Steady Gains:** There has been a very steady, linear increase in revenue for Netflix over the past couple of decades.
+This shows Netflix's stability and growth in the streaming industry and shows how its model is quite reliable.

-* **Subscription:** It seems that the Premium option generates the highest average revenue per subscriber.
+* **Subscription:** The Premium option generates the highest average revenue per subscriber.
 This could be because:
   * Netflix's Premium option offers much more than its other options whilst costing substantially more which indicates that the Premium option is doing quite well overall and is well optimised.
   * The Premium plan allows up to four simultaneous streams, making it an attractive option for families, housemates, or friends who want to split the cost.
   * While Netflix has cracked down on password sharing, this plan still enables multiple users within the same household to watch at once.
-Which explains the overall high average gains, high relative adoption ratings and thus long term subscriptions.
+This explains the overall high average gains, high relative adoption ratings and thus long-term subscriptions.

 * **Pricing Tiers:** Multiple A/B testings have proven that Netflix's monthly pricing tiers are already well optimised.
   * Experiments introducing annual pricing models with discounted rates showed no significant reduction in churn while leading to a measurable decrease in average revenue per user (ARPU).